“Peace is When You Love Something”

 The level of focus and care that I saw Mr. Che put into my shoes left a mark on me.
 During the winter, he has a constantly warming pan of wax to protect shoes and as he added a new heel to my shoe, he cut away the excess rubber with his razor spatula sliding effortless across the shoe’s contour.
 His attention didn’t flicker and you could feel his full engagement in what he was doing.
 I tell you, those shoes gave me an invisible spring in my step for the whole trip, because I knew he had worked on them with years of care and mastery.
 And yes, love.

 Video Caption: Mr. Che recently working on a pair of my boots.
-I am sitting about 4 feet across from him on a bench and wearing slippers that are kept at the ready for clients.
+I am sitting about 4 feet across from him on a bench.

 We cannot communicate with a full repertoire of Korean or English language, yet we understand and have mutual respect and friendship.